carlferr/HOME-BIO/README.md

 Despite the large amount of metagenomic shotgun data produced, there is a lack of a comprehensive and easy-use pipeline for data analysis that avoid annoying and complicated bioinformatics steps.
 Here we present **SHOME-BIO** (SHOtgun MEtagenomic analysis of BIOlogical entities), a modular and exhaustive pipeline for analysis of biological entity estimation, specific designed for shotgun sequenced clinical samples.
 SHOME-BIO analysis provides comprehensive taxonomy classification by querying different source database and carry out main steps in metagenomic investigation.

 SHOME-BIO is a dockerized solution for metagenomics.
 Inside a docker container, we installed UBUNTU with python 3.7 and Anaconda 3 (V. 2020/02).
-Inside an anaconda base environment, we installed two common metagenomics software, KAIJU (http://kaiju.binf.ku.dk/) and KRAKEN 2 (https://ccb.jhu.edu/software/kraken2/), and other mandatory softwares for the pipeline.
+Inside an anaconda base environment, we installed two common metagenomics software, [KAIJU](http://kaiju.binf.ku.dk/) and [KRAKEN 2](https://ccb.jhu.edu/software/kraken2/), and other mandatory softwares for the pipeline.
 For the complete list, please read our paper here (link)

 ## 1 - DOCKER INSTALLATION

 To use our pipeline, it is mandatory to install and run DOCKER (https://hub.docker.com/).
-Here (https://hub.docker.com/search?q=&type=edition&offering=community) you can find the correct version of DOCKER for your OS and all the infos about how to install and run docker.
+[Here](https://hub.docker.com/search?q=&type=edition&offering=community) you can find the correct version of DOCKER for your OS and all the infos about how to install and run docker.

 ## 2 - PIPELINE INSTALLATION

-Run DOCKER on your PC or server and  install our Docker image pulling it from here (https://hub.docker.com/r/biohaz/shome_bio) or just type in your console:
+Run DOCKER on your PC or server and  install our Docker image pulling it from [here](https://hub.docker.com/r/biohaz/shome_bio) or just type in your console:
 ```
 docker pull biohaz/shome_bio:latest
 ```